Eddy Waller

-Edward Carlingford Waller (June 14, 1889 – August 20, 1977) was an American stage, film and television actor.
+Edward Waller (June 14, 1889 – August 20, 1977) was an American stage, film and television actor.

 Early years

-Born in Chippewa Falls, Wisconsin, he was a son of the Rev. Thomas M. Waller, a Presbyterian minister, and Anna Taylor Waller, his wife; his parents were originally from England.
-Eddy Waller's involvement with dramatics began when he was a student at the University of Wisconsin.
+Waller's involvement with dramatics began when he was a student at the University of Wisconsin.

 Career

 Stage

 Waller performed in vaudeville and the legitimate theater before he entered films in Hollywood.
 His professional stage debut came in Chicago, Illinois.
 An item published in The Indianapolis News May 3, 1923, reported, "He has had several years' experience as leading man and also as director, and produces the Grand Players' plays as well as taking the leading roles."
 Waller became noted for his character impersonations of elderly men on stage and screen.

 Film

 Waller appeared in more than 250 sound films between 1929 and 1963 (Thomas M. Feramisco, in his book, The Mummy Unwrapped: Scenes Left on Universal's Cutting Room, has Waller "making the move to celluloid in 1936."), including 116 westerns and six serials.
 In 1955 Waller appeared as "Old Larky" (under the name credit Eddy C. Waller) in the film Foxfire starring Jane Russell and Jeff Chandler.
 He is best remembered as Nugget Clark, the sidekick in many films starring Allan 'Rocky' Lane between 1947 and 1953.